Location

 Focus areas

 • Microglia and neuroinflammation.
 Dr. Ikezu and his colleagues also made substantial contributions to the classification of the activation phenotype of microglia, a cell type of significant interest.
 These microglial activation phenotypes were originally adapted from the M0, M1 and M2 classification of macrophages.
 However, more recent works on the characterization of the microglial gene expression phenotype in disease conditions show that microglia are largely in homeostatic or disease-associated states.
-The studies identified miR-155, APOE and TREM2 as key molecules for shaping the neurodegenerative microglia, which are also genetically associated with AD.
+The studies identified miR-155, APOE and TREM2 as key molecules for shaping the neurodegenerative microglia, which are also genetically associated with Alzheimer's disease.

 Significance to patient care